-I would like to congratulate the Aspect Central Coast School community for their resilience, determination and support in 2020 in spite of the unprecedented events of a pandemic.
-Our school community made significant improvements in the quality of education and relationships with existing and new supporters and community groups.
+I would like to congratulate the Aspect Central Coast School community for their resilience, determination and commitment in 2021, as we experienced another year of multi-modal learning due to a second wave of pandemic restrictions.
+Our school made significant improvements in the quality of education and built relationships with existing and new supporters and community groups.
+This was evident in community events including the School Athletics Carnival, Walk for Autism and the generous donations of businesses to support our work education initiatives in the resourcing of our coffee van and lawn care programs.

 Aspect Central Coast School appreciate the close working relationship with our colleagues in the local Catholic Education schools.
-In 2020, the Perspectives survey enabled collaboration for the development of the 2021-2023 school improvement plan.
-This feedback will inform planning in the areas of leadership, teaching and learning and well-being.
+Our continuous improvement agenda which has been driven from the feedback from our school community via the Perspectives Survey has enabled improvements in the areas of leadership, teaching and learning and wellbeing.